vectrlab/apex-stats-modules/README.md

 APEX STATS is aligned to the California Transfer and Articulation System, <a href="https://www.c-id.net">C-ID</a>, for <a href="https://www.c-id.net/descriptors/final/show/365">Introduction to Statistics</a>.
 It offers 100% coverage of C-ID learning objectives and all listed topics except binomial distributions.
 Therefore, it should be useful for many introductory statistics courses and any California college course.

-APEX STATS is a work in progress.
-We are taking an iterative, instructor-centered design approach.
-Your feedback helps us improve the project.

 APEX is the <a href="https://sjsu.edu/apex/">Applied Computing Programming Experiences</a> project at San Jos&eacute; State University.

 To get started, check out the <a href="https://colab.research.google.com/github/vectrlab/apex-stats-modules/blob/main/Instructor_Guide.ipynb">instructor guide</a>.